awsdocs/amazon-pinpoint-user-guide/doc-source/analytics-transactional-messages.md

 **Note**
 The data on this page only includes information about transactional messages\.
 It doesn't include information about messages that you sent by using campaigns\.
 To see the data for messages that were sent by campaigns, use the [Campaigns charts](analytics-campaigns.md)\.
 In addition, it can take up to two hours for new data to appear on this page\.

+**Important**
+KPI calculations are performed on hourly partitioned data due to the volume of events\.
+Under certain circumstances, events that are close to the beginning or end of an hour can be written into the previous or next hour partition\.
+This can cause KPIs to be off by around one percent\.

 ## Viewing the transactional messaging charts<a name="analytics-transactional-messages-view"></a>

 Complete the following steps to view the **Transactional messaging** charts and metrics on the Amazon Pinpoint console\.
 You can filter the data by channel and by date\.